-- Currently, there are general course outlines shared by various five-year full-time Bachelor of Education (Honours) programmes for HP I and HP II 16.
+- 7.1 Currently, there are general course outlines shared by various five-year full-time Bachelor of Education (Honours) programmes for HP I and HP II16.
 For other programmes, there are separate outlines for HP.
 For BEd and DD programmes, there are general course outlines for HP I and HP II (effective from 2019-24 cohort)(Appendix 4), common course outline templates for CP I and CP II (Appendix 5), a set of supplementary information template and planning sheet for CP (Appendix 6), and a set of common rubrics template for both HP and CP (Appendix 7).
-While developing Capstone courses for all non-BEd programmes 17, it is suggested to refer to the templates for BEd programmes.
-For non-BEd programmes, it is expected that there will be a total of 4 sets of course outline: (i) HP I and HP II; and (ii) CP I and CP II. - 7.2 After understanding the role and operational framework of Capstone Project, course developers might consider adopting the following guide to proceed with their design of the course: - (a) determine the role of the Capstone Project in the Major/ Programme: - consider the sources of information that can be used to identify the types of work graduates seek and eventually launch, so as to create a Capstone Project with a focus/ target audience - consider drawing on existing professional, business, industry links and/or collaborative partnerships to enhance the design of the Capstone Project - consider strengths/ uniqueness of students, and the potential of the Capstone Project in highlighting them; - (b) align assessment and learning activities with learning outcomes at various levels (Biggs and Tang, 2011)18, with the understanding that: - these outcomes could be related to generic competencies (e.g., analytical thinking), professional practice (e.g., code of ethics), or discipline knowledge (e.g., application of theory into practice) (Barrie, 2004; as cited in Ho, 2018) - the outcomes should be actionable and measurable as far as possible 19 - there are various techniques that can be deployed to activate the learning outcomes
+While developing Capstone courses for all non-BEd programmes, it is expected that there will be a total of 4 sets of course outline: (i) HP I and HP II; and (ii) CP I and CP II. - 7.2 After understanding the role and operational framework of Capstone Project, course developers might consider adopting the following guide to proceed with their design of the course: - (a) determine the role of the Capstone Project in the Major/ Programme: - consider the sources of information that can be used to identify the types of work graduates seek and eventually launch, so as to create a Capstone Project with a focus/ target audience - consider drawing on existing professional, business, industry links and/or collaborative partnerships to enhance the design of the Capstone Project - consider strengths/ uniqueness of students, and the potential of the Capstone Project in highlighting them; - (b) align assessment and learning activities with learning outcomes at various levels (Biggs and Tang, 2011)18, with the understanding that: - these outcomes could be related to generic competencies (e.g., analytical thinking), professional practice (e.g., code of ethics), or discipline knowledge (e.g., application of theory into practice) (Barrie, 2004; as cited in Ho, 2018) - the outcomes should be actionable and measurable as far as possible19 - there are various techniques that can be deployed to activate the learning outcomes